 The Doors started recording their third album “Waiting for the Sun” on February 19th, 1968.
-But it wasn’t the album The Doors had originally planned on releasing.
+The finished product, though, wouldn’t be the album The Doors planned on releasing.
 The album had originally been titled “Celebration of the Lizard” before its renaming and re-conceptualization, and these creative compromises made visible the fault lines in the relationship between Jim Morrison and the rest of the group.

 The album that became “Waiting for the Sun” was supposed to be closer in tone and concept to The Doors’ first two albums, with the epic poem/theater piece “Celebration of the Lizard” filling the second side.
 Much like “The End” and “When the Music’s Over,” “Celebration of the Lizard” would consist of pieces of Morrison’s poetry fashioned together and fused by musical passages.
 But “Celebration” didn’t have the time to develop organically in the clubs like its predecessor songs.

 Parts of “Celebration of the Lizard” were around from The Doors’ earliest days, in particular “A Little Game” (or “Go Insane”) which was one of the songs they recorded as a demo.
 But as their records climbed the charts, and The Doors graduated from clubs to arenas, the focus of the group shifted from creation to delivering the hits to larger audiences that didn’t want to sit still while the band experimented onstage.
 They wanted to hear “Light My Fire.”